MCStuart/100-days-of-code/log.md

 **Thoughts** I missed a day yesterday, so technically I already failed the challenge.
 I had a personal loss due to Covid19.
 Reast in peace, Aunt Nancy.

 **Link to work:** [Spaceship-shoots-aliens]()

+### Day 10: April 11, 2020

+**Today's Progress** Coded out sorting algorithms.

+**Thoughts** I started studying data structures and algorithms today.
+I've heard it's a very critical topic that a lot of code-schools and self-taught programmers miss.
+It is interesting, but hard.
+I will have to spend more time on it.